asavagar/uk-covid19-firm-creation/content/reports/Jan2021/index.md

 A similar illustration follows in a form of a heatmap to associate areas and their percentage change between December 2020 and 2019.
 {{< chart data="map" >}}

+The following graph aggregates the business creation by country.
+In England, we exclude London, which we see separately.
+Northern Ireland, Scotland and Wales experience the largest declines in new business registrations relative to their 2019 levels.
+Following lockdown-I, an uneven recovery is observed.
+Since the end of June, Scotland and Wales maintain a positive business creation relative to the equivalent period of 2019.
+Northern Ireland's recovery commences the same period.
+It faces, though, several fluctuations until the end of lockdown-II.
+In London, firm creation escapes the initial lockdown shock quickly and catches up 2019 levels since April.
+The remaining English regions perform better than the three countries under devolved administration; their recovery occurs faster.

+{{< chart data="country" >}}

+## <i class="fas fa-industry"></i> Sectoral Change

+The following graph illustrates the cumulative company registrations in 2020 by industrial sector relative to 2019 values.
+For the analysis, we use the 2-digit SIC level and convert it to sectors, following the [ONS classification](https://www.ons.gov.uk/methodology/classificationsandstandards/ukstandardindustrialclassificationofeconomicactivities/uksic2007).

+A variation among different industries exists.
+In the post-lockdown-I period, all industries recover to their 2019 equivalent levels.
+On average terms, retail and wholesale sectors outperform in December 2020 relative to the same period a year ago.
+Catering's recovery, occurred after the initial lockdown, worsens as certain areas in the UK enter the new Tier-4 scheme.

+{{< chart data="sector" >}}